shakebugs/shake-docs/docs/ios/configuration-and-data/manage-sensitive-data.md

 </TabItem>
 </Tabs>

-If you do not want to track a specific notification event, return `null` from the `NotificationEventsFilter` like below:
+If you do not want to track a specific notification event, return `nil` from the `notificationEventsFilter` like below:

 <Tabs
   groupId="ios"